 Apartments can retain more green than townhouses or terraced houses because, by building up, they leave more space for other amenities, says Upton.
 However, that holds true only if the councils consenting development make providing green spaces worthwhile, or compulsory.

-With both the National Policy Statement on Urban Density Residential Standards directing cities to allow more housing green any neighbour.
+With both the National Policy Statement on Urban Development and the Medium Density Residential Standards directing cities to allow more housing growth in many neighbour.